au-research/ARDC-23-things/_things/thing-20.md

 ---
-author: ARDC
+thing: 20
+title: 'Find it with data!'
+short_title: 'Do it with data'
 description: |
     It has been said that 80% of all research data has a geographic or spatial component.
-keywords: 'data, research, research data, australia'
-title: 'Find it with data!'
-short_title: 'Do it with data'
+overview:
+ - Getting started: get inspired by geospatial data saving lives and kick starting our economy
+ - Learn more: geospatial metadata is often the ‘missing link’ for cross disciplinary studies - find out how to fill in this missing link
+ - Challenge me: R, free GIS and Fusion are all available to tempt you for this Thing!
 categories:
     - 'Hands on with data & tools'
 ---

-It has been said that 80% of all research data has a geographic or spatial component.

--   **Getting started**: get inspired by geospatial data saving lives and kick starting our economy
--   **Learn more**: geospatial metadata is often the ‘missing link’ for cross disciplinary studies - find out how to fill in this missing link
--   **Challenge me**: R, free GIS and Fusion are all available to tempt you for this Thing!

 ## Getting started
 ### Spatial data: maps and more